DAL Collar Strategy

 What is a collar on DAL?

 A collar on DAL is the collar strategy applied to DAL (stock).
 The strategy is structurally neutral (protective): A collar pairs long stock with a protective out-of-the-money put financed by a short out-of-the-money call, capping both tails of the position around the current spot.
-With DAL stock trading near $70.43, the strikes shown on this page are snapped to the nearest listed DAL chain strike and the premiums come straight from the end-of-day bid/ask midpoint.
+With DAL stock at $89.10 on the August 14, 2026 close, the strikes shown on this page are snapped to the nearest listed DAL chain strike and the premiums come straight from that session's bid/ask midpoint.

 How are DAL collar max profit and max loss calculated?